Satisfactory Progress Policy and Pre-major Extension

 Step 3: Submit your statement

-This reflection must be written and submitted to the student’s adviser during an appointment or via email.
+This reflection must be written and submitted to the student’s adviser in-person or via email.
 Students will work with their assigned adviser to determine the best method for submission.

 How long will it take to have my registration hold removed?